hero media

 drinks and sandwiches at Fred’s Providore, Cronulla

-Make that Italian hot honey sandwich a priority at Fred’s Providore, the cafe I keep coming back to in Cronulla.
+Make that Italian hot honey sandwich a priority at Duke’s Providore (formerly known as Fred’s Providore), the cafe I keep coming back to in Cronulla.
 The sanga sees two slabs of focaccia stuffed with salami, prosciutto, mortadella, nduja, heirloom tomato, Vannella stracciatella, basil and guindillas.
 And it haunts my dreams when I’m trying to avoid carbs.
-If you’re more of a granola gal or sausage and egg muffin man then Fred’s daytime menu kicks off at 7am.
-Grab Fred’s PLT (poached chicken, lettuce and tomato) to go and make a pledge to return to Fred’s After Hours; it’s one of the best restaurants for date night in Cronulla.
+If you’re more of a granola gal or sausage and egg muffin man then Duke’s daytime menu kicks off at 7am.
+Grab Duke’s PLT (poached chicken, lettuce and tomato) to go and make a pledge to return to Duke’s After Hours; it’s one of the best restaurants for date night in Cronulla.

 Cuisine: NY-style deli